tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </h3>

     <p>
       First things first, lets make sure we have everything that SQL Server wants.
-The 5th option on the first screen is for the “System Configuration Checker”.
+The 5th option on the first screen is for the "System Configuration Checker".
 Selecting this option will start a dialog/wizard process that is going to go through and verify we have any additional prerequisites (such as being logged in with administrative rights) that the installer will need.
     </p>

     <div class="screenshot">